tamasgal/rainbowalga/README.md

 rainbowalga
 ===========

-3D event display for the KM3NeT detector
+A 3D event display for the KM3NeT detector.